 The Credit Union has a defined contribution retirement savings plan for the benefit of its employees.
 Participation is limited to all full-time employees who have completed one or more years of service.
 Employer contribution amounts are based on a percentage of an employee's salary depending upon the employee's number of years of employment.
 Participants vest in employer contributions based on their total years of vesting service and are fully vested after five years.
 Participants are at all times fully vested in their own contributions.
-The Credit Union had \$2.9 million and \$2.5 million in contribution plan expense in 2020 and 2019, respectively.
+The Credit Union had \$2.9 million in contribution plan expense in 2021 and 2020.